about this privacy notice

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

-This privacy notice was last updated on 23rdMay 2018 and historic versions can be obtained by contacting us.
+This privacy notice was last updated on 28th March 2019.
 We may change this privacy notice from time to time by amending this page.

 How to contact us